robinmonjo/parklog/README.md

 ### Todo

-* Allow tls connection to strictly check the server cert
 * Web / script hook on start, on stop on log detected ?
 * Log rotation if file:// ?
 * ENV injection in `parklog.json`